GitHub - tomasz-tomczyk/crit: Your feedback loop with the agent

 Reviewing agent output in a terminal is painful.
 You can't point at a specific line and say "change this."
 When your agent updates the file, you re-read the whole thing to figure out what changed.

 Crit opens your file in a browser with GitHub-style inline comments.
-Leave feedback, hit Finish, and a structured prompt goes to your clipboard.
-Paste it back.
+Leave feedback, hit Finish, and your agent is notified automatically.
 When the agent edits, Crit shows a diff between rounds - you see exactly what it addressed.

-Works with Claude Code, Cursor, GitHub Copilot, Aider, Cline, Windsurf - any agent that reads files.
+Works with Claude Code, Cursor, GitHub Copilot, Aider, Cline, Windsurf and any other agent.

 Why Crit

 • Round-to-round diffs.
 See exactly what your agent changed between iterations.
-Previous comments show as resolved or still open.
+See previous comments to make sure they're addressed.

 • Works with any agent.
-Not locked to one editor or AI provider.
-Anything that reads files works.
+Not locked to one AI provider.

 Crit review UI